Project

 This got me puzzled for a couple minutes.
 Is there a good reason why irb shouldn't have 'using' working the same way normal env works?

-Updated by davidbalbert (David Albert) over 9 years ago
+Updated by davidbalbert (David Albert) about 10 years ago

 I'm embarrassed that I missed these responses to my bug report.
 I had forgotten that I had created this issue.
 Sorry!